adi868/Smothii/README.md

 * layouts subdirectory with main.handlebars document template

 ## Usage
-The smöthii vending interface permits the customer to select from a of existing smöthii recipes or create a custom smöthii.
-Once the customer has selected a smöthii to purcahse, a vending interface directs the customer throught the purchase and smöthii production.
+The Smöthii vending interface permits the customer to select from a list of existing Smöthii recipes or create a custom Smöthii.
+Once the customer has selected a Smöthii to purchase, a vending interface directs the customer through the purchase and Smöthii production.

-Key features of the application:
+##### Key Features of the Application:
-* The menu of existing recipes includes pre-configured recipes as well as recipes created by previous customers (all previous custom-made smöthiis).
+* The menu of existing recipes includes pre-configured recipes as well as recipes created by previous customers (all previous custom-made Smöthiis).
-* The menu will only permit the customer to select smöthiis that have sifficient inventory of the recipe ingredients.
+* The menu will only permit the customer to select Smöthiis that have sufficient inventory of the recipe ingredients.
-* The "create your own" option permits the customer to name and claim their smöthii creation and use "drag and drop" technology to select 3 ingredients to create a custom concoction.
+* The "create your own" option permits the customer to name and claim their Smöthii creation and use "drag and drop" technology to select 3 ingredients to create a custom concoction.
-* Pricing of individual smöthiis is based on the cost of ingredients.
+* Pricing of individual Smöthiis is based on the cost of ingredients.
-* Purchasing a smöthii deducts the required ingredients from the ingredient inventory, updating the availability of smöthiis based on ingredient inventory.
+* Purchasing a Smöthii deducts the required ingredients from the ingredient inventory, updating the availability of Smöthiis based on ingredient inventory.
-* Purchases and ingredient restocks are tracked to assist in determining the profitability of the smöthii vending machine.
+* Purchases and ingredient restocks are tracked to assist in determining the profitability of the Smöthii vending machine.
 * The vending view is configured for a specific screen size for the vending machine screen.

 ## Technical Notes
-* KNOWN FLAW: If you need to seed an empty database (which we assumed would be a setup state when the vending maching plugged in), navigate to [/test/seed/] and seed the ingredients, smothiis and recipies (in that order). please don't access that route an add to the live db -- in it's present state it would contnue to add copies of ingredients, potentialy overrunning the database or carosel of ingredients in the UI.
 * Drag and Drop capability provided through [jquery.ui](https://jqueryui.com/)
 * Extension of those capabilities to a touchscreen provided through [jquery.ui.touch-punch.min.js](http://touchpunch.furf.com/)
-* To avoid code collisions, each team member deployed working or logically-wroking code in test files.
+* To avoid code collisions, each team member deployed working or logically-working code in test files.
 Those proofs of concept or working models of the interface were copied into project files and "wired up" to other working components.
 As a consequence, the leftover test code has not been removed (and may be in various working states).
 * The non-working code is not referenced in the closed working model of the vending interface.
+* Known Flaw: If you need to seed an empty database (which we assumed would be a setup state when the vending maching plugged in), navigate to [/test/seed/] and seed the ingredients, smothiis and recipes (in that order). please don't access that route and add to the live db -- in it's present state it would contnue to add copies of ingredients, potentially overrunning the database or carosel of ingredients in the UI.

 ## Tools Used:
 * HTML5